MOHAMD-ASHRAF/skid/README.md

 • Used Firebase Auth to authenticate users(OTP).
 • Used Firestore to save data.
 • Used Clean Architecture to design and develop a modular.
-• Used simple animation
+• Used simple animation.
-• Responsive Ui design
+• Responsive Ui design.

 #### Ahuth
 Used Firebase Auth to authenticate users(OTP).